MarkIsTheBest/Nikki-25/README.md

   * Fixes inability to use EasyOpenCV CameraFactory in OnBotJava
   * Fixes entire RC app crash when user pipeline throws an exception
   * Fixes entire RC app crash when user user canvas annotator throws an exception
-  * Use the modern stacktrace display when handling user exceptions instead of the legacy ESTOP telemetry message
+  * Use the modern stacktrace display when handling user exceptions instead of the legacy ESTOP Debug.INSTANCE message

 ## Version 9.0.1 (20230929-083754)